Revised 15 December

 The five golden rules to minimize the risk of SARS-CoV-2 infection

-As with the earlier SARS and MERS outbreaks (Shen Z 2004, Cho SY 2016), the spread of SARS-CoV-2 is characterized by the occurrence of so-called “superspreaders events” where one source of infections seems responsible for a large number of secondary infections.
-(Wang L 2020) This phenomenon is well described by a recent study of SARS-CoV-2 transmission in Hong-Kong (Adam DC 2020).
-The authors analyzed all clusters of infection in 1038 cases that occurred between January and April 2020 and concluded that 19% of cases were responsible for causing 80% of the additional community cases, with large clusters originating from bars, weddings, and religious ceremonies.
-Interestingly, decreased delays in confirmation of symptomatic cases did not influence the rate of transmission (suggesting higher rate of transmission at or before symptom onset), whereas rapid contact tracing and quarantine of contacts was very effective in terminating the transmission chain.
-Other authors (Endo 2020) have estimated a k of 0.1 outside China, meaning that only 10% of infected individuals transmit the virus (k or dispersion factor describes, in mathematical models, how much the disease tends to cluster).
+As with the earlier SARS and MERS outbreaks (Shen Z 2004, Cho SY 2016), the spread of SARS-CoV-2 is characterized by the occurrence of so-called “superspreader events”, where one source of infection is responsible for a large number of secondary infections (Wang L 2020).
+This phenomenon is well-described in a recent study of SARS-CoV-2 transmission in Hong Kong (Adam DC 2020).
+The authors analyzed all clusters of infection in 1038 cases that occurred between January and April 2020 and concluded that 19% of cases were responsible for causing 80% of the additional community cases, with large clusters originating at bars, weddings, and religious ceremonies.
+Interestingly, reduced delays in confirmation of symptomatic cases did not influence the rate of transmission (suggesting higher rate of transmission at or before symptom onset), whereas rapid contact tracing and quarantine of contacts was very effective in terminating the transmission chain.
+Other authors (Endo 2020) have also estimated a k of 0.1 outside China, meaning that only 10% of infected individuals transmit the virus (k or “dispersion factor” describes, in mathematical models, how much a disease tends to cluster).

-A relatively low dispersion factor with few infected people causing most transmissions could explain some puzzling aspects of the beginning of the COVID-19 pandemic.
-For example, why the early introductions in Europe of SARS-Cov-2 in December 2019 (France) and in January 2020 (France, Germany) did not result in earlier outbreaks.
+Over-dispersion, with few infected people causing most secondary infections, could explain some puzzling aspects of the early stages of the COVID-19 pandemic.
+For example, why the early introductions in Europe of SARS-CoV-2 in December 2019 (France) and again in January 2020 (France, Germany) did not result in earlier major outbreaks in Europe.
 Or why the large outbreak in Northern Italy in February 2020 did not lead to a similar rapid spread of the virus in the rest of the country.

-A better understanding of superspreader events may help in defining the most effective measures to reduce SARS-CoV-2 transmission by reducing the likelihood of superspreading events.
-We will explore below the most common “hotspots” of SARS-CoV-2 infection, where the likelihood of single or multiple infections is higher.
+A better understanding of superspreader events may help in defining the most effective measures to reduce SARS-CoV-2 transmission.
+We will explore below the most common “hotspots” of SARS-CoV-2 infection, where the likelihood of multiple infections is higher.

-The following settings were, are or can be catalyzers of outbreaks:
+The following settings were, are or could be catalyzers of SARS-CoV-2 outbreaks:

 - Homes (also including intense social life with friends and colleagues)

-- Leisure facilities such as bars, clubs, choirs, discos, sports facilities and restaurants
+- Leisure facilities (e.g., bars, restaurants clubs, choirs, discos, etc.)

 - Religious gatherings